-This exclusion is because xxx.
+This suspension is because xxx.

-The school will set work for NAME during the period of exclusion, to be completed and returned promptly to the relevant member(s) of staff for marking.
+The school will set work for NAME during the period of suspension, to be completed and returned promptly to the relevant member(s) of staff for marking.

-You are advised that you may receive a penalty notice from the Local Authority if your child is present in a public place during school hours during the exclusion; if so, it will be for you to show reasonable justification.
+You are advised that you may receive a penalty notice from the Local Authority if your child is present in a public place during school hours during the suspension; if so, it will be for you to show reasonable justification.

-You are also advised that you have the right of appeal against exclusion when an exclusion reaches 15 days, in this case on DATE.
+You are also advised that you have the right of appeal against a suspension when it reaches 15 days, in this case on DATE.
 If you choose to do so, please write to the Directors of Cavendish Education within three calendar days, by DATE, at email address, setting out the grounds of your appeal.
-The appeal, which may or may not result in this exclusion decision being upheld, will be heard in accordance with the Exclusions Policy.
+The appeal, which may or may not result in this exclusion decision being upheld, will be heard in accordance with the Suspensions and Exclusions Policy.
 This right of appeal falls outside the school's Complaints Policy, and is dealt with under the Exclusions / Behaviour Management Policy.